 Resident attendance at the American Academy of Optometry (AAO) and/or North American Neuro-Ophthalmology Society (NANOS) conferences are required.

 Salary & Benefits

 Compensation for the first training year of the Neuro-Ophthalmic Disease residency is equivalent to that of the traditional one year programs (see Salary & Benefits section).
 Compensation for the second training year of the program is adjusted accordingly as the resident’s skill level and autonomy are greater compared to the first training year.

 - 1st year: $49,735

 - 2nd year: $80,000

-Benefits include basic and major medical insurance, malpractice liability insurance (for practice at all TEI locations and affiliated community based activities), ten days paid leave, and twelve paid holidays on the College calendar.
+Benefits include basic and major medical insurance, malpractice liability insurance (for practice at all TEI locations and affiliated community-based activities), five paid vacation days and five paid conference days (ten days total), and twelve paid holidays on the University calendar.
 Funding to attend one academic meeting during the year is typically provided.

 The Neuro-Ophthalmic Disease residency is 104 weeks (2 years) in length.
 The first training year of the program begins on July 1st and eds on July 15th of the following year.
 The second training year of the program begins thereafter, on July 16th and ends on June 30th the following year.